sam-w-thomas/samwthomas.com/content/posts/spof-networkx-detection.md

                        |                            NO                                  |
                        +----------------------------------------------------------------+
 ```
-In practice, the adjacency list takes the form of a dictonary of lists.
+In practice, the adjacency list takes the form of a dictionary of lists.
 This demonstrated below for the example topology shown above.
 ```python
 {
   "R1": ["R2", "R3"],